NebulousLabs/Sia/siad/API.md

 Parameters:
 ```
-struct {
-	Source   string
+source   string
-	Nickname string
+nickname string
-}
 ```
-Source is a filename.
+source is a filename.

-Nickname is the name the renter uses for the file.
+nickname is the name the renter uses for the file.

 Response: standard.